General Court (European Union): Competence

 The General Court hears disputes (such as those by persons who have been refused a trade mark by EUIPO, the EU Trade Mark and designs registry).

 The creation of the General Court instituted a judicial system based on two levels of jurisdiction: all cases heard at first instance by the General Court may be subject to a right of appeal to the Court of Justice on points of law only.

 In view of the increasing number of cases brought before the General Court in the last five years, to relieve it of some of the caseload, the Treaty of Nice, which entered into force on 1 February 2003, provides for the creation of 'judicial panels' in certain specific areas.

 On 2 November 2004 the Council adopted a decision establishing the European Union Civil Service Tribunal.
 This new specialised tribunal, composed of seven judges, heard and determined at first instance disputes involving the European Civil Service.
-Its decisions were subject to a right of appeal before the General Court on points of law only.
-Decisions given by the General Court in this area might exceptionally be subject to review by the Court of Justice.
+Its decisions were subject to appeal before the General Court on points of law only.
+In exceptional cases, decisions of the General Court in this area could be reviewed by the Court of Justice.
 The European Union Civil Service Tribunal was duly constituted into law on 2 December 2005.
 Despite the success in its mandate, it was dissolved on 1 September 2016, leading to the doubling of the number of judges at the General Court.